windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 :::tip

 It is sufficient to run `docker compose up -d` again if your docker is already running detached, since it will pull the latest `:main` version and restart the containers.
+NOTE: The previous images are not removed automatically, you should also run `docker builder prune` to clear old versions.

 :::